 Oh, definitely when I’m painting for myself!
 I wish that wasn’t the case, and I’m learning to work through this as I hone my commission process.
 I tend to get a little bit in my head with commissions and instead of starting at a point that I love and that feels natural to me, I tend to focus on what I think my client expects and what they might love.
 I’m still learning to find the process that balances these and sparks as much creativity as painting for myself.

-I loved the Day 18 & 19 figures that you did in your 100 day project (specifically the color palate featuring gold, and shades of yellow and blue.
-What did you enjoy the most about the 100 day project?
+I loved the Day 18 & 19 figures that you did in your 100-day project (specifically the color palette featuring gold, and shades of yellow and blue.
+What did you enjoy the most about the 100-day project?

-As a mom of four how do you share your love of the artistic world with your daughters?
+As a mom of four, how do you share your love of the art world with your daughters?

 Oh gosh, this is so easy!
 My kids could color and paint all day long if I let them!
 It’s such a joy to watch what colors they choose and what they like to draw or paint, which changes and grows as they do.
 I love working in my studio with them beside me working on their own creations—and they love giving me unsolicited critiques on my work 😉 And over summer breaks, we pick one big art project to do that may take a few weeks, and that’s always a lot of fun.
 My kids also love reading and we’ve discovered an incredible series of children’s books by Laurence Anholt where he tells the stories of various artists—I love them as much as my kids do!
 We’ve read about Van Gough, Monet, Degas, Cezanne, and we look forward to reading all the others he’s written.
 As my kids get older, I look forward to learning more about art history and different art movements alongside them and visiting museums!